KirillOsenkov/MSBuildStructuredLog/README.md

  * Text search through the entire log
  * Ctrl+C to copy an item and the entire subtree to Clipboard as text
  * Delete to hide nodes from the tree (to get uninteresting stuff out of the way)
- * Open and save .xml log files (ask a friend to record and send you the .xml log which you can then investigate on your machine)
+ * Open and save log files (ask a friend to record and send you the log which you can then investigate on your machine)

 ## MSBuild Resources
  * [https://github.com/KirillOsenkov/MSBuildStructuredLog/wiki/MSBuild-Resources](https://github.com/KirillOsenkov/MSBuildStructuredLog/wiki/MSBuild-Resources)